JohannKaltner/JohannKaltner/README.md

 ## Welcome
-Welcome to my repository, I'm Johann Kaltner, I currently work as a Front-End Developer Sr. at <b>Vodafone UK</b> , I don't use github much since most of my projects are in private GITLAB repositories.
+Welcome to my repository, I'm Johann Kaltner, I currently work as a Front-End Developer Sr. at <b>DEG - Merkle</b> , I don't use github much since most of my projects are in private GITLAB repositories.
 </p>

 <p align="left">